h-rueda/Report4s/README.md

 ## Limitations

+Several FAILED messages are logged when using Waiting strategies (implicit, explicit or fluent wait)

-No support for HtmlUnitDriver webdriver (Please use the standard webdrivers: Firefox, Chrome, Chromium, Edge, Safari).
+No support for HtmlUnitDriver webdriver (Please use the standard webdrivers: Firefox, Chrome, Chromium, Edge or Safari).

 No support for multi-threaded tests.